-Pupils who are identified as being 'More-Able and Talented' are also monitored rigorously and receive support and challenge in the classroom environment.
+Pupils who are identified as being 'More-Able and Talented 'are also monitored rigorously and receive support and challenge in the classroom environment.
 They also receive enrichment activities throughout the year.
-The 'More-Able and Talented' co-ordinator is Mrs Eccles.
+The 'More-Able and Talented' co-ordinator is Mrs Prytherch.

-FREE BREAKFAST CLUB
+BREAKFAST CLUB

 As part of the Welsh Assembly Government initiative we offer a free breakfast club to all children.
 The club runs from 8.15 am until 8.45 am.
 For more information and forms please contact the school office.
+The £1 breakfast club is open at 7.55 - 8.15am.